Kapytal-io/KYL/README.md

 For running the automated unitary tests, truffle suite is needed along with npm and NodeJS.
 Truffle tests were written using NodeJS enviroinment.

+Truffle is a development environment, testing framework and asset pipeline for Ethereum, aiming to make life as an Ethereum developer easier.
+With Truffle, you get:

+Built-in smart contract compilation, linking, deployment and binary management.
+Automated contract testing with Mocha and Chai.
+Configurable build pipeline with support for custom build processes.
+Scriptable deployment & migrations framework.

+Ganache is a personal blockchain for Ethereum development you can use to deploy contracts, develop your applications, and run tests.

 ## Requirements
 The tests are intended to run on a Unix terminal installing the following software